larrykoster/Assignment_01/README.md

    ethnolinguistic fractionalization.
 Hint: you can calculate this with the **dplyr** verbs: `mutate`, `group_by` and `summarize`.

 m.
-For all years, calculate the median of the country average years of education all countries?
+For all years, calculate the median average years of education.
 Return this as a data-frame.
 Hint: use **dplyr** functions: `group_by`, `filter`, `summarize`.
 Plot the median of the years of education for all years using a line.
 Also show the original data.

 o.
 Repeat the previous question but group by both year and democracy.
 Plot separate lines for democracies and non-democries and the original data.
 Use color to differentiate democracies and non-democracies.